Monero is an open-source, community-driven project. Described below are several ways to support the project.

 An easy and effective way to help the Monero network is to run a node.
 Nodes ensure the network keeps running safe and decentralized.
 A simple fully synchronized node is enough to help the network, but if you want to go out of your way, you could run an open remote node, to allow other people to connect to it.

-We have several guides to help you run and configure your node: How to run a node on VPS, Run a Monero node through I2P with I2P-zero, Set up a wallet (using a remote node) on Tails.
+We have several guides to help you run and configure your node: How to run a node on VPS, How to run a node through I2P with I2P-zero, How to use Monero on Tails.
 See all User Guides.

 Monero is open source and permissionless; contributors are welcome and encouraged.
 A developer may contribute in numerous way to different projects: